physbuzz/sicp/src/ch2/notes-ch2-3.md

 ##### Solution

+@src(code/ex2-54.rkt)

+This bugs me, because it will fail when comparing non-symbol lists like `(equal? (list 1 2 3) (list 1 2 3))`.
+But we're doing what the problems says so let's just move on.

 #### Exercise 2.55

-Eva Lu Ator types to the
-interpreter the expression
+Eva Lu Ator types to the interpreter the expression

 ```rkt
 (car ''abracadabra)